On the Convergence to a Global Solution of Shuffling-Type Gradient Algorithms: Introduction

 Although there are plenty of works investigating the PL condition for the objective function $F$ \citep{pmlr-v54-de17a,pmlr-v89-vaswani19a,gower2021sgd}, not many materials devoted to study the PL inequality for the individual functions $f(\cdot;i)$.
 A recent work \citep{sankararaman2020impact} analyzes SGD with the specific notion of gradient confusion for over-parameterized settings where the individual functions satisfy PL condition.
 They show that the neighborhood where SGD converges linearly depends on the level of gradient confusion (i.e. how much the individual gradients are negatively correlated).
 Taking a different approach, we investigate the PL property for individual functions and further show that our condition holds for a general class of neural networks with quadratic loss.

 \textbf{Over-paramaterized settings for neural networks.} Most of the modern learning architectures contain deep and large networks, where the number of parameters are often far more than the number of input data.
 This leads to the fact that the objective loss function is trained closer and closer to zero.
 Understandably, in such settings all the individual functions $f(\cdot;i)$ are minimized simultaneously at 0 and they share a common minimizer.
 This condition is called the interpolation property (see e.g. \citep{schmidt2013fast, pmlr-v80-ma18a,pmlr-v108-meng20a, pmlr-v130-loizou21a}) and is studied well in the literature (see e.g. \citep{zhou2019sgd, gower2021sgd}).
 For a comparison, functions satisfying the strong growth condition necessarily satisfy the interpolation property.
 This property implies zero variance of individual gradients at the global minimizer, which allows good behavior for SGD near the solution.
-In this work, we further relax this assumption and only require a small variance up to some level of the threshold $\varepsilon$.
+In this work, we slightly change this assumption which requires a small variance up to some level of the threshold $\varepsilon$.
+Note that when letting $\varepsilon \to 0$, our assumption exactly recovers the interpolation property.

 \textbf{Star-convexity and related conditions.} There have been many attentions to a class of structured non-convex functions called star-convex \citep{nesterov2006cubic, ieee_lee_starconvex, aaai_2021_Bjorck}.
 Star-convexity can be understood as convexity between an arbitrary point $w$ and the global minimizer $w_*$.
 The name star-convex comes from the fact that each sublevel set is star-shaped \citep{nesterov2006cubic, ieee_lee_starconvex}. \cite{zhou2019sgd} shows that if SGD follows a star-convex path and there exists a common global minimizer for all component functions, then SGD converges to a global minimum.